Merkava: 2023 Israel-Hamas War

 According to Popular Mechanics, Hamas may have briefly captured 10 Merkava tanks in the October 7 attacks, but it is unclear how many tanks they damaged or destroyed.
 At least 1 tank was destroyed when Hamas used a civilian DJI and Autel quadcopter drone to drop a shaped-charge grenade.

 According to Forbes, Hamas used flyers to disseminate advice for defeating the Merkava's Trophy active protection system.
 This advice included such things as: firing rocket-propelled grenades from 50 yards or closer; firing several RPG rounds in quick succession; using an SPG-9, and other information.

 On 16 October 2023, Merkavas were seen equipped with added slat armour placed above the turrets.
 Slat armour has proven effective in defense against a number of munitions dropped by small drones.
 Hamas has released video footage that suggested unsuccessful strikes against Merkavas using drones.

 In December 2023, Business Insider reported that Hamas had "knocked out" about 20 tanks.

 On 24 May 2024, The Al-Qassam Brigades reported having destroyed an Merkava MK 2 using a “Shawaz” explosive device in the Al-Qasasib neighborhood of Jabalia Camp.

 In October 2024, Ynet reported that the IDF planned to outsource repair of its armored vehicles including tanks for the first time due to damage sustained during the Israel-Hamas War.
 The following month, the IDF reported shortages of tanks and tank shells.

 2024 Israel–Hezbollah war

 IDF said soldiers from the 36th armored division had also entered operations in Lebanon joining forces from the 98th division already operating in the border area.

 On 2 October 2024, Hezbollah said it had destroyed three Israeli Merkava tanks with rockets.

+On 3 May 2026, Hezbollah claimed to have destroyed a Mk 4 Merkava tank with a fpv drone.